Relationship Counselling Melbourne

 To build momentum and keep the work moving, I usually recommend starting with weekly or fortnightly sessions.
 After the first appointment, I’ll offer to book a few sessions in advance so we can maintain a consistent rhythm and give the process time to take shape.

-We’ll also consider whether the timing feels right for couples therapy - whether there’s enough emotional safety and readiness to benefit from the work.
-If not, we can talk about what might be most supportive in the meantime.
+We’ll also consider whether the timing feels right for couples therapy, including whether there is enough emotional safety and readiness within the relationship to benefit from the work.
+If not, we can discuss what may feel most supportive in the meantime.